HPCurtis/measurement_error_cor/README.md

 ![sigma_div](vis/sigma_trace_divergences.png)
 ![mu_div](vis/mu_trace_divergences.png)
 ![rho](vis/rho_ppc.png)
-Fig 2: Postrior and trace plots for crtical model parameters
+Fig 2: Posterior and trace plots for crtical model parameters

-The plots for the sigma and mu parameter show the model under assumtions presenterd in teh equations above.
+The plots for the sigma and mu parameter show the model under assumtions presenterd in the equations above.
 Fitting this exact mdoel results in some divegences.
 An exercise for reader is to observe that increasing LKJ prior value $\geq$ 2 removes these divergences suggesting that with this data and compelxity of such a model some greater constraining of the parameters is needed for proper model fitting.

 ## Plot reproduction
 ![estimates](vis/estimates.png)